b2castro/starter-fer-de-lance/README.md

 of free variables (as a list):

 ```
-let rec freevars (ae : aexpr) : (string list) =
+let freevars (ae : aexpr) : (string list) =
   ...
 ```

-This can be used when compiling `CLambda` to fetch the values from the surrounding environment, and store them on the heap.
+You may need to write one or more helper functions for `freevars`, that keep track of an environment.
+Then `freevars` can be used when compiling `CLambda` to fetch the values from the surrounding environment, and store them on the heap.
 In the example of heap layout above, the `freevars` function should return `["x", "y"]`, and that information can be used in conjunction with `env` to perform the necessary `mov` instructions.

-This means that the generated code for a `lambda` will look like it did [in class](https://github.swarthmore.edu/jpolitz1/cs75-s16-lectures/tree/master/09.2-mar-24), but with an extra step to move the stored variables:
+This means that the generated code for a `lambda` will look much like it did [in class](https://github.swarthmore.edu/jpolitz1/cs75-s16-lectures/tree/master/09.2-mar-24), but with an extra step to move the stored variables: